Experimental Comparison of Bohm-like Theories with Different Ontologies: Comparison of -Bohm and -Bohm trajectories

 The $x$-Bohm position trajectories shown in the top row of Figure~\ref{fig:Traj_overlaid} are very similar in nature to those obtained earlier~\cite{Kocsis1170}.
 These trajectories originate from one of the two slits and, while providing the signatures of interference for the probability density, they generally diverge away from $x=0$ while displaying a rapid `acceleration' through each region of destructive interference, where the density becomes low and the ratio of flux to density correspondingly large.
 As required by the Bohmian formalism, the trajectories of the primary ontological variable do not cross.

-For $p$-Bohm, the position trajectories (Figure~\ref{fig:Traj_overlaid} middle) originate from a single point in between the two slits and spread out in a manner that preserves momentum, resulting in straight lines given by $x=pm/t$.
+For $p$-Bohm, the position trajectories (Figure~\ref{fig:Traj_overlaid} middle) originate from a single point in between the two slits and spread out in a manner that preserves momentum, resulting in straight lines given by $x=pt/m$.
 A crossing (or in this case convergence to a point at $t=0$) is possible since these are not the trajectories of the primary ontological variable.
-Due to imperfect translation of Lens 2 and Lens 3, causing some transverse displacement, a systematic error is introduced to the weak value measurement and the trajectories are displaced by a different amount at each plane.
+Imperfect translation of Lens 2 and Lens 3 causes some transverse displacement, leading to a systematic error in the weak value measurement such that the trajectories are displaced by a different amount at each plane.
 This causes the trajectories to shift in the y-axis of Figure~\ref{fig:Traj_overlaid}, resulting in the experimental weak values of position deviating from simple straight lines.

-Apart from the obvious discrepancy between the position trajectories in $x$-Bohm and $p$-Bohm, the $p$-Bohm position trajectories exhibit the potentially surprising phenomenon of originating at $x=0$ rather than in either or both of the slits.
-That is, the initial position for all the particles according to p-Bohm theory is a position which has vanishingly low probability according to x-Bohm; moreover, a detector placed at that position would never be expected to register a photon.
-Placing a detector at this point and not registering a detection is, however, consistent with the $p$-Bohm description of quantum mechanics.
+Apart from the obvious discrepancy between the position trajectories in $x$-Bohm and $p$-Bohm, the $p$-Bohm position trajectories exhibit the potentially surprising phenomenon of originating at $x=0$, rather than in either of the slits.
+That is, the initial position for all the particles according to p-Bohm theory is a position which has vanishingly low probability according to $x$-Bohm; moreover, a detector placed at that position would never be expected to register a photon.
+Note that since the value of position in $p$-Bohm is given by the weak value (\ref{eq:pinx}), it is different from the result of the projective position measurement that is associated with the double slit or a detector.
+In general, the values of non-primary variables do not need to agree with the results of projective measurements in standard quantum theory.
+Indeed in the $p$-Bohm picture, the initial state prepared in our experiment sets the position variable to be zero.